-(D) The results of the inspection, including any repairs made.
+(D) The results of the inspection, including any repairs made and including a copy of the inspection check sheet.

+REASON: In FCC Report and Order CI Docket 95-55 released 1 May 1998, the Commission committed to a number of activities in overseeing privatized inspection including conducting random inspections of U.S. ships.
+Recognizing oversight must be constrained in this difficult budget environment, these minimal changes should help maintain the integrity of the inspection process.

-(E) The inspector's signed and dated certification that the vessel meets the requirements of the Communications Act and, if applicable, the Safety Convention and the Bridge-to-Bridge Act contained in subparts R, S, U, or W of this part and has successfully passed the inspection.
+(E) The inspector's signed and dated certification that the vessel meets the requirements of the Communications Act and, if applicable, the Safety Convention and the Bridge-to-Bridge Act contained in subparts S, U, or W of this part and has successfully passed the inspection.